startae/middleman-startae/bower_components/sass-toolkit/README.md

 ## Kickstart

-Importing the kickstart mixin will add the following common styles to your project:
+Importing the kickstart partial with `@import "toolkit/kickstart";` will add the following common styles to your project:

 ```scss
 *, *:before, *:after {